-Sprint Nextel will have something for music lovers, business users and world travelers this month when it launches its first international BlackBerry, adds over-the-air music downloading to the HTC-made Mogul PDA phone, and launches its second music-phone with built-in FM transmitter.
+Reston, Va. — Sprint Nextel will have something for music lovers, business users and world travelers this month when it launches its first international BlackBerry, adds over-the-air music downloading to the HTC-made Mogul PDA phone, and launches its second music phone with built-in FM transmitter.

-The HTC-made Mogul PDA phone is the U.S. market's first CDMA phone equipped with Microsoft's Windows Mobile 6 operating system.
-It's also Sprint's first Windows Mobile 6 device.
-With a software download later this year, it will become the carrier's first CDMA 1x EV-DO Rev. A handset, joining multiple Rev. A data modems in the Sprint portfolio.
-It will also be the first PDA phone compatible with Sprint's over-the-air music-download service when a software download is made available in mid-July, she added.
+The HTC-made Mogul PDA phone is the U.S. market’s first CDMA phone equipped with Microsoft’s Windows Mobile 6 operating system.
+It’s also Sprint’s first Windows Mobile 6 device.
+Through a software download later this year, it will become the carrier’s first CDMA 1x EV-DO Rev. A handset, joining multiple Rev. A data modems in the Sprint portfolio.
+It will also be the first PDA phone compatible with Sprint’s over-the-air music-download service when a software download is made available in mid July, she added.

-The touchscreen- and Wi-Fi-equipped Mogul will be available through retail channels, including Sprint-owned stores, this month following last month's launch through the carrier's Web site and business channels.
+The touchscreen- and Wi-Fi-equipped Mogul will be available through retail channels, including Sprint-owned stores, in mid-July following a June launch through the carrier’s Web site and business channels.
 The price is $399 with a two-year service agreement.
 It already supports on-demand video but the Sprint TV or MobiTV services whose content includes live TV channels.

-For music aficionados who don't need a business-oriented phone, Sprint launched yesterday LG's Muziq music phone, joining the LG Fusic as the only music phones with FM transmitter to play music through a home or car stereo system.
-Its launch will expand the carrier's portfolio of over-air music-downloading phones to 14, the spokeswoman said.
+For music aficionados who don’t need a business-oriented phone, Sprint is preparing for July 15 availability of LG’s Muziq music-phone, joining the LG Fusic as the only music phones with FM transmitter to play music through a home or car stereo system.
+Its launch will expand the carrier’s portfolio of over-air music-downloading phones to 14, the spokeswoman said.
 At $99 with two-year contract, it will be one of 10 music-downloading phones priced by Sprint at less than $100.